OffsecDeer/Deer/README.md

 New features (more to be added in the future):
 - better looking table of contents
-- more compact
 - code highlighting with [Prism.js](https://prismjs.com/)
-- do the dark relaxing colors count?
+- do the relaxing dark colors count?
+- description property in the front matter of posts for arbitrary content in list pages

 ## Installation